umar1207/umar1207/README.md

 ### Hi there 👋
 ### Umar this side

-- 🌱 I’m currently learning data science <br>
+- 🌱 Passionate about web development with a geek for machine learning <br>
 - 📫 How to reach me: mdumarkhan.1207@gmail.com